dynamsoft-docs/capture-vision-docs/parameters/reference/target-roi-def/location.md

 # Location

-Define the location of the TargetROI with `reference objects` filter conditions and `offset` parameters.
+Parameter `Location` defines the location of the TargetROI with `reference objects` filter conditions and `offset` parameters.

 ## Example